Camellia crapnelliana

 Camellia crapnelliana, Crapnell's camellia (紅皮糙果茶 or 克氏茶), is a flowering Camellia native to Hong Kong and other parts of south-eastern China.

 In 1903, the species was first collected and described by W. J. Tutcher from Mount Parker, Hong Kong; only one plant was found at that time.

 Description

 Camellia crapnelliana is a 5–7 m tall small tree with thickly leathery leaves and solitary and terminal flowers.

 Distribution

-It is distributed in Hong Kong on in Mount Parker, and in Mau Ping on Ma On Shan peak.
+It is distributed in Hong Kong on Mount Parker, and in Mau Ping on Ma On Shan peak.
 It is also distributed in Guangxi, Fujian, Zhejiang in China.